NS027/CS5004-Final-Project/README.md

 # Elevator System Simulator

 ## About/Overview
-This program is used to build a simulation of an elevator system.
-The elevator system consists of a building with multiple floors and a set of elevators that move between these floors.
-The program simulates the movement of the elevators in response to user requests.
-The elevators can accept requests to move up to a certain floor at the bottom of the building, or accept requests to move down to a certain floor at the top of the building.

-The goal of the simulation is to simulate the simple elevator system and to provide a visual representation of the elevator movement.
+This program simulates an elevator system within a multi-floor building.
+It models the operation of elevators responding to user requests either to ascend from the ground floor or to descend from the top floor.
+The primary goal is to offer a visual and interactive simulation of elevator traffic management and behavior in response to various user-generated requests.

-## List of Features
+## Features
-- **start**: The elevator is default to at out of service status, it will start the system.
-- **step**: This is one step movement for the system.
-- **n step**: This is n steps movement for the system. n is a integer from user input.
-- **request**: It will send a request from 'from floor' to 'to floor'.
-The certain floor is acquired from user input.
-- **n request**: It will automatically generating n request where half is up and other is down. n is a integer from user input.
-- **stop**: The elevator is set to stopping status and will immediately moving to ground floor.
-It will not take any request.
-- **shutdown**: The elevator is set to out of service status and will immediately moving to ground floor.
-It will not take any request.
+- **Start**: Initializes the system, setting all elevators to operational status from an initial out-of-service state.
+- **Step**: Executes a single step in the simulation, representing a unit of time or operation within the system.
+- **N Steps**: Advances the simulation by a user-specified number of steps, allowing for extended observation of dynamics without manual input for each step.
+- **Request**: Sends a user-defined request from one floor to another, inputting specific start and destination floors.
+- **N Requests**: Automatically generates a specified number of requests, evenly split between ascent and descent.
+- **Stop**: Immediately sends all elevators to the ground floor and sets them to a non-operational state, halting further requests.
+- **Shutdown**: Moves all elevators to the ground floor and deactivates the system.
-- **restart**: The elevator will restart the system and set to running status.
+- **Restart**: Reboots the system to operational status after a shutdown or stop.

 ## How To Run
 ### Running the JAR File
-1. Ensure Java is installed: Run `java -version` in your terminal.
-If Java is not installed, [download Java](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+1. Ensure Java is installed by running `java -version` in your terminal.
+If not installed, download it from [Oracle's Java SE](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
-2. Navigate to the JAR file directory: `cd path/to/jar`.
+2. Navigate to the directory containing the JAR file: `cd path/to/jar`.
-3. Execute the JAR file: `java -jar CS5004_Final_Project.jar [arguments]`.
-4. If no arguments are provided, the program will run with default values.
-5. Three arguments are required to run the program:
-    - `java -jar CS5004_Final_Project.jar [number of floors] [number of elevators] [number of requests]`.
+3. Run the JAR file: `java -jar CS5004_Final_Project.jar [number of floors] [number of elevators] [number of requests]`.
     - Example: `java -jar CS5004_Final_Project.jar 10 2 10`.

-### Arguments
+### Required Arguments
-- **number of floors** (`int`): The number of floors of the building.
+- **number of floors** (`int`): Specifies the total floors in the building.
-- **number of elevators** (`int`): The number of elevators of the building.
+- **number of elevators** (`int`): Indicates how many elevators are in the building.
-- **number of request** (`int`): The maximum number of requests that one elevator can take each time.
+- **number of requests** (`int`): Sets the limit on simultaneous requests an elevator can handle.

 ## How to Use the Program
-1. Run the program using the instructions above.
+1. Start the program using the above run instructions.
-2. The program will display the current status of the elevator system.
+2. The interface displays the current elevator statuses.
-3. Click the button 'Start' to start the system.
-4. If there is no request, click the 'step' button continuously to see the elevator movement.
-5. From the dropdown menu, select the 'from floor' and 'to floor' to send a request.
-6. Click the 'send request' button to send the request.
-7. Click the 'stop' button to stop the elevator.
-8. Click the 'shutdown' button to shut down the elevator.
-9. The 'restart' button will show and click it to restart the system.
-Then it will disappear after the system is running.
-10. Entering a input of n and click the 'n step' button to move n steps.
-11. Entering a input of n and click the 'n request' button to generate n requests.
+3. Begin operation by clicking `Start`.
+4. To manually simulate elevator movement, click `Step` repeatedly or use `N Step` to progress multiple steps.
+5. Generate elevator requests using the dropdown menus for `from floor` and `to floor`, then send by clicking `send request`.
+6. Automatically generate requests by inputting the number of requests and clicking `Generate N requests`.
+7. Use `Stop` to halt all elevator activity or `Shutdown` to power down the system.
+8. Restart the system by clicking `Restart`, which only appears after a stop or shutdown.
+9. Exit the program via the 'exit' button.

 ## Design/Model Changes
-Document significant changes made from the initial design or previous versions.
-Explain why these changes were necessary.
-- **Version 1.0**:
-    - Initial release.
-- **Version 2.0**:
-    - **Change**: Description of what was changed.
-    - **Reason**: Explanation of why this change was made.
+### Version 2.0
+- Introduced a Controller and graphical View to enhance user interaction and system manageability.
+- **Rationale**: These components were added to visually represent the elevator operations and to facilitate easier user interaction with the simulation.

 ## Assumptions
-List assumptions made during the development and implementation:
-- **Assumption 1**: Detail the assumption and its justification.
-- **Assumption 2**: Detail the assumption and its justification.
+- Assumes that all elevators and the building's infrastructure operate without mechanical faults.
+- Assumes user interaction for request generation and system commands.

 ## Limitations
-Detail limitations of your program:
-- **Limitation 1**: Description of the limitation and under what circumstances it might affect users.
-- **Limitation 2**: Description of the limitation and under what circumstances it might affect users.
+- Elevators can only accept new requests from the top or bottom floors.
+- Requests are generated without a real-time algorithm, potentially affecting efficiency.
+- The system does not track elevator occupancy, limiting its realism.

 ## Citations
-Include references used during research and development.
-If no citations are necessary, indicate this explicitly.
-- **Citation Format**: Author(s).
-(Year).
-Title of document.
-[Format description].
-Retrieved from http://...
+- Lee, A. (2024).
+[Java GUI Tutorial - Make a Login GUI].
+Retrieved from [YouTube](https://www.youtube.com/watch?v=iE8tZ0hn2Ws&ab_channel=AlexLee).
+- Bro Code (2021).
+[Java GUI: Full Course ☕].
+Retrieved from [YouTube](https://www.youtube.com/watch?v=Kmgo00avvEw&t=20s).

-- If no external resources were used, state "No external citations were necessary for the development of this project."
+No additional external resources were consulted for the development of this project beyond the above-listed citation.